-Designed to take the headache out of fasting (not literally, you may still have a headache for the first day or two), ProLon was invented by Valter Longo, an esteemed longevity researcher who has a long string of accolades and credentials.
-In fact, Dr. Longo’s latest book is aptly titled The Longevity Diet.
+Designed to take the headache out of fasting (not literally, you may still have a headache for the first day or two), ProLon was invented by Dr. Valter Longo, an esteemed longevity researcher who is the head of longevity at USC.
+Dr. Longo’s book is aptly titled The Longevity Diet.

-His work on intermittent fasting and fasting mimicking diets (FMD) has focused largely on using fasting as a way to enhance cancer treatment and mitigate the negative impact of chemotherapy, with considerable success.
+His work on intermittent fasting and fasting-mimicking diets (FMD) has focused largely on using fasting to enhance cancer treatment and mitigate the negative impact of chemotherapy, with considerable success.
 Now, however, many people are using ProLon to help lower cholesterol, triglycerides, and blood sugar, combat insulin resistance, promote weight loss, and enhance immune function.

-Before we dig into the research on ProLon, fasting, and calorie restriction, let’s quickly define some key terms:
+Before I get into my experience with ProLon, fasting, and calorie restriction, let’s quickly define some key terms:

 Why was ProLon invented?

 Valter Longo designed ProLon to support people undergoing chemotherapy or radiotherapy for cancer.
 This is, in part, because intermittent fasting has been found to reduce levels of insulin-like growth factor-1 (IGF-1).

 Lowering levels of IGF-1 can enhance the resistance of normal cells to chemotherapy-dependent damage while simultaneously increasing the susceptibility of a large number of tumors to chemo and radiotherapy.
 1 2 3

 ProLon may have been designed to support people during cancer treatment, but it is now being used and researched for its potential anti-aging benefits.
 That’s because Longo, and many others, are convinced that decreasing IGF-1 levels can have a significant effect on slowing down the aging process by promoting stem cell-based regeneration and immune system ‘rejuvenation’.